Previous Step

 Again, plan your Wazuh infrastructure upgrades.
 Putting the packages on hold prevents unplanned upgrades, which can lead to loss of data and lengthy restoration of service.

-Please note that if you install a newer version of the wazuh-dashboard package later using apt install wazuh-dashboard, you will have to re-hold the package using apt-mark hold wazuh-dashboard
+, you will have to re-hold the package using apt-mark hold wazuh-dashboard

 apt-mark hold wazuh-dashboard